If you are looking for the best camp stove on the market, there are a number of key options to consider.

 The only slight drawback is the lack of “wind guards” on the sides.
 You can certainly improvise (I use sheets of heavy duty tin-foil), but it would have been a “nice to have” feature.
 This wasn’t a deal breaker for me.

 The quality of heat and the compact size are the critical selling points.
-I’ve purchased mine for a really affordable price at this listing, so check it out if your are interested.
+I’ve purchased mine Camp Chef Mountain Series Butane 1 Burner Stove with plastic storage case, so check it out if your are interested.

 My third recommendation is another stove by Coleman.
 In some ways it’s similar to the Triton I discussed first, but it does have some differences of note.
 The first thing that you’ll notice is that this stove is a burner/grill combo.